bklooste/epann/README.md

 ### General:

-**epann** is a library for implementing for performing neuroevolution experiments with indirectly encoded genomes, namely Compositional Pattern Producing Networks (CPPN).
+**epann** is a library for performing neuroevolution experiments with indirectly encoded genomes, namely Compositional Pattern Producing Networks (CPPN).
 Genomes can be mapped to functional artificial neural network phenotypes for artificial life and machine learning experiments.

 ### Purpose: